eddy0612/SpaceEngineerScripts/ArcadeEmulation/README.md

-  - This is a majorly reworked version of code based on an emulator created by Pedro Cortés (BluestormDNA) and found here: https://github.com/BluestormDNA/i8080-Space-Invaders The CPU is only slighty modified but the rest was reworked to fit within Space Engineers limitations and fixed/extended for the other games and colour.
+  - This is a majorly reworked version of code based on an emulator created by Pedro Cortés (BluestormDNA) and found here: https://github.com/BluestormDNA/i8080-Space-Invaders The CPU is only slighty modified but the rest was reworked to fit within Space Engineers limitations and fixed/extended for the other games, graphics, cycle handling and colour.
    - MAME source was reviewed to assist in getting the variety of games working https://github.com/mamedev/mame